What We Do and Do Not Fund

 What percent of applications are awarded funding?

-About 5 percent of the letters of inquiry result in funding.
-We typically invite about 15 percent of applicants to submit a full proposal, and about one-third of these proposals are granted an award.
+About 5 percent of major grants letters of inquiry result in funding.
+We typically invite about 15 percent of applicants to submit a full proposal, and about 20 percent of these proposals are granted an award.

 Are staff members available to discuss projects prior to a letter of inquiry?

-We are a small staff and do not have capacity for conversations about individual project ideas prior to the submission of the letter of inquiry.
-We encourage you to review our Resources for Applicants and then to submit your LOI for consideration.
-Due to the high volume of proposals, we are also unable to provide customized feedback to applicants
+We are a small staff and generally do not have capacity for conversations about individual project ideas prior to the submission of the letter of inquiry.
+We highly encourage you to review the Resources for Applicants webpage (particularly the resources highlighted under the “Applicant Guidance” section), annotated excerpts from successful proposals, and examples of our recent grants before submitting your letter of inquiry for consideration.
+Please note that, due to the high volume of proposals, we are also unable to provide customized feedback to applicants whose proposals do not advance in the review process.

 Who should submit the letter of inquiry?

-Our application system is configured in such a way that the application system ID and Principal Investigator contact information must be the same.
-The office of sponsored programs representative should not create a login.
-Please check to see if the principal investigator already has an account in the Easygrants system and be sure to use the principal investigator’s login to submit the application.
+The principal investigator should submit the letter of inquiry.
+Our application system is configured in such a way that the principal investigator must be the applicant for purposes of submitting the letter of inquiry.
+An office of sponsored programs or development representative who wishes to submit a letter of inquiry on behalf of the principal investigator should be sure to use the principal investigator’s SmartSimple account to submit the application.

 May an organization submit multiple applications?

-We do not limit the number of applications by organization.
+We do not limit the number of research grant applications by organization.
+We will certainly accept letters of inquiry from multiple principal investigators at the same organization.

 May an applicant submit more than one proposal, or apply for a major research grant and an Officers’ research grant or William T. Grant Scholar’s Award at the same time?